Traveling This Summer? Don’t Skip These 11 Exhibitions on View Across the U.S.

 Frida Kahlo, Self-Portrait with Loose Hair (1947). © 2024 Banco de México Diego Rivera Frida Kahlo Museums Trust, Mexico, D.F. / Artists Rights Society (ARS), New York;

 The poetry and tragedy of Frida Kahlo’s life—from her illnesses to her tempestuous marriage to Diego Rivera—can at times overshadow formal considerations of her visionary oeuvre.
-This anticipated exhibition Frida: Beyond the Myth” brings together over 60 works, including paintings, drawings, prints, and photographs, and delves into the ways Frida’s lived experiences shaped the symbols and strategies she employed in her own works.
+This anticipated exhibition Frida: Beyond the Myth” brings together approximately 60 works, including paintings, drawings, prints, and photographs, and delves into the ways Frida’s lived experiences shaped the symbols and strategies she employed in her own works.
 The exhibition also includes a number of photographs of Kahlo as captured by friends, photographers, and artists who were intimates of Kahlo’s; these photographs offer an unguarded, glimpse into her world.

 –Katie White